getporter/operator/docs/content/quickstart/_index.md

 # Retry the last operation

-If your bundle operation failed, you can run it again by changing an annotation on the installation CRD:
+If your bundle operation failed, you can run it again by changing an annotation on the installation CRD and then re-applying the file with `kubectl apply -f`:

 ```yaml
 apiVersion: porter.sh/v1